Medically reviewed by Drugs.com. Last updated on Jun 14, 2023.

 a adrenal or pituitary gland disorder.

-FDA pregnancy category C. Do not use Avandaryl if you are pregnant.
+Do not use Avandaryl if you are pregnant.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take Avandaryl?

 Take Avandaryl exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take Avandaryl with your first meal of the day.